uyalcin/chatgpt_assistant/README.md

 python chatgpt.py
 ````

-You should hear a "Hello, I am <Bot name>" then you can ask questions to your new chat GPT assistant.
+You should hear a "Hello, I am AI_NAME" then you can ask questions to your new chat GPT assistant.
 Don't forget to say the AI's name every time you talk to him.

 ## Execute the script on Raspberry PI startup